ruricolist/FXML/README.md

 namespace was changed, it never got changed back.
 Thus Klacks could not, say, parse Feedburner feeds.)

-Later, this fork was extended to provide restarts for common well-formedness violations.
+Since then this fork has been extended with additional features.

-For most such violations, there is only one reasonable way to proceed;
+### Restarts

-this is made available as a `continue` restart.
+For most well-formedness violations, there is one and only one reasonable way to proceed.
+We make this available as a `continue` restart.

     (handler-bind ((cxml:well-formedness-violation #'continue))
       (cxml:parse ...))